What is God?

 Disciple: Got What?

-Theologian: That is exactly right!
-I couldn’t have said it any better.
+Theologian: I couldn’t have said it any better!
 Now you know What’s What.
 Just remember God is one What and three Who’s.

-Disciple: I don’t think you’re helping me.
-You’re talking nonsense and I’m getting a headache!
+Disciple: I don’t think this is helping.
+You’re talking nonsense and giving me a headache!

-Theologian: Yes, this can sound like nonsense but What doesn’t!
+Theologian: Yes, this might sound like nonsense but Who knows?

-Disciple: You’re crazy!
-I don’t think you really know anything about God.
+Disciple: I don’t think you actually know anything about God.

-Theologian: Well, all these things make sense to me but Who knows?
+Theologian: Well, it all makes sense to me but Who knows?

 THE END